aksqrd/ORM/README.md

 1. Web.config

-Make sure in your web.config you add the following(it's assumed that the database your application is using will be the same as what you are generating code for.
-This tool will allow you to point at any SQL Server 2000 Database and is application independent):
+Make sure in your web.config you add the following (it's assumed that the database your application is using will be the same as what you are generating code for.
+This tool will allow you to point at any SQL Server 2000/2005/2008/2016/2019/2022 Database and is application independent):

     <appSettings add key="AppConnectionString" value="server=[server name];database=[Database Name];user id=[User ID];pwd=[Password]"></appSettings>